textileio/papers/draft.md

 A default (or empty) `Store` can be created directly from the `Client`.
-This would create a new Thread under-to-hood, with an empty `Store` to be populated by Actions generated from a `Model` (next step).
+This would create a new Thread under-to-hood, with an empty `Store` to be populated by Actions generated from a `Collection` (next step).

 ```typescript
 const store = await client.newStore()
 ```

-To interact with the `Store`, a developer must first create a new `Model`.
-A `Model` is essentially the public API for the Thread/Event Store (see [@sec:Models]).
-For example a develper might create a new `Model` to represent `Person` information. `Model`s are defined by their `Schema`, which is a JSON Schema [@handrews-json-schema-02] object the defines and is used to validate Model data.
+To interact with the `Store`, a developer must first create a new `Collection`.
+A `Collection` is essentially the public API for the Store (see [@sec:Collections]).
+For example a develper might create a new `Collection` to represent `Person` information. `Collections`s are defined by their `Schema`, which is a JSON Schema [@handrews-json-schema-02] object the defines and is used to validate `Entities` created within the `Collection`.
 In practice, there will be many pre-defined `Schema`s that developers can use to make their applications interaperatble with others.
 See [@sec:Modules] for some initial plans in this regard.

 ```typescript
 // Interface corresponds to JSON Schema
 interface Person {
   ID: string // Entities have `ID` by default